When Rob and I discuss the merits of all our favourite global cities, somehow Sydney always comes out on top.

 Australia has a huge Asian influence, so sampling some Asian food is a must.
 Both Robert and I agree that this is a hugely underrated part of Sydney culture, as the Asian food here is better than anywhere in the world (except Asia itself, of course).

 There’s actually a brand new Asian food hotspot in Chippendale called Spice Alley.
 Definitely check this place out if you want a range of cuisines to try – I’ve heard great things about it!

 5. Check out Newtown

 Newtown was our hood back when we lived in Sydney.
-This area is a hipster place with loads of pubs, bars, restaurants, coffee, and loads of street art.
+This area is a hipster place with loads of pubs, bars, restaurants, coffee, and amazing murals.

 The Botanic Gardens are good for more than just some interesting plants – they also offer great views of the harbour.
 If you walk out to Mrs Macquarie’s Chair, you get a picture perfect view of the Opera House with the Harbour Bridge behind it.
-It’s arguably the most scenic spot in Sydney.
+It’s one of the most Instagrammable spots in Sydney.

 7. Drink beer in a pub